 Sending Forum posts to specific groups of students

-Next, ensure you have editing enabled and click 'Edit Settings' on the right of the forum as shown below:
+Next, ensure you have editing enabled and click 'Edit Settings' on the right of the forum, under the 'Edit' button.

 |Separate groups||Allows only students within certain groups to see certain discussion threads.
 For example Group A would only be able to see discussion topic for Group A, they would not be able to view Group B’s discussion topic.
 This also applies for other students enrolled on the page, they could see the forum link, but when clicked would be unable to view the threads unless assigned to a group.|